QPeiran/demo_internal/README.md

 rebase of old project

 This is a project for internal use, demostrating the combination use of dbt, snowflake, azure devops.

-Data come from azure blob and will be pushlished to PowerBI
+Data comes from azure blob storage and will be pushlished to PowerBI

 Pipline triggering by {**manual**}